-Do you ever get a major craving for gluten free chocolate mug cake?
-If so, I am certain you are going to fall in love with this decadent, rich chocolate mug cake.
-It tastes amazing, and this cake will easily become one of your favorite recipes!
+Do you ever get a major craving for gluten-free chocolate mug cake but don’t have time to bake one?
+If so, you are going to fall in love with this decadent, rich chocolate mug cake.
+It tastes like it was freshly baked, and you can be made in just 90 seconds!

 Once in a while, you find a recipe that makes your heart skip a beat, and this microwave chocolate mug cake is it.

-No oven, no worries.
-Bake it in your toaster oven or in a ramekin.
-You aren’t going to miss out on the chocolate flavor!!
-My gluten free chocolate cake with a raspberry filling recipe is the foundation of this microwave mug cake.
+My gluten-free chocolate cake with a raspberry filling recipe is the foundation of this microwave mug cake.

 Drizzling hot fudge onto the chocolate mug cake.